Frequently Asked Questions

 The useRef() Hook is a built-in React feature that allows you to persist values between component re-renders.
-It returns a mutable object with a current property, which can store any value, including DOM elements, functions, or data.
-Unlike state variables managed by useState, updating ref.current does not trigger a re-render.
-This makes useRef() ideal for scenarios where you need to store data that doesn't directly affect the UI but is essential for component behavior.
-Learn more.
+Unlike state variables managed by useState, values stored in a ref object remain unchanged across renders, making it ideal for scenarios where data doesn't directly affect the UI but is essential for the component's behavior.
+Source

-What are the main use cases for useRef() in React applications?
+What are common use cases for the useRef() Hook in React?

 What are the drawbacks of using useRef()?